ClanCats/Container/docs/01__Introduction/05_Core_Concepts.md

 ## Service Factory

 A service factory's job is to create an actual instance of the service.
-The default service factory extends the `ServiceDefinition` and is therefor able to construct the above definition.
+The default service factory extends the `ServiceDefinition` and is therefore able to construct the above definition.

 ```php
 $factory = new ServiceFactory(FileLogHandler::class)